Instructor, Massage Therapy

-National University's massage therapy clinic supervisor, Patricia Coe, DC, is a favorite of National's massage students.
+National University's massage therapy clinic supervisor, Patricia Coe, DC, ND, MSACP, LMT is a favorite of National's massage students.
 In fact, they've voted her "Instructor of the Tri" every single trimester since the program's inception.

 Dr. Coe earned her BS in biology at the University of Pittsburgh and completed her massage training at the Pittsburgh Center for Massage Therapy.
-Afterward, she came to National where she earned a doctor of chiropractic degree, and also finished a residency in family practice.
+Afterward, she came to National where she earned a doctor of chiropractic degree, a doctor of naturopathic medicine degree, a master of science in advanced clinical practice, and also finished a residency in family practice.
 In addition, she is certified to teach neurostructural integration.

 "Our curriculum explores different disease processes that therapists might see in their practice.
 It explores whether massage would be beneficial or not in certain medical conditions," explains Dr. Coe.
 "We don't just list problems, we explain systems.
 So, for example, instead of just giving a list of problems that go wrong with kidneys, we teach our students to think about the functions of the urinary system and how massage affects those functions.
 Then we talk about specific conditions.

 "Our goal is not to have students simply think, 'I've heard of this so I can work on it,' or 'I've never heard of it but it must be okay to work on.'
 Instead, if they know there is a problem affecting a specific organ or system, they're going to have the knowledge to be able to reason out whether massage would be appropriate for this person.
 For me it's fun to teach because of the training in critical thinking," says Dr. Coe.